 Risk management Support for water supply companies to establish a Water Safety Plan.
 Benefit from our extensive expertise.

 Contaminated sites Evaluation of the decomposition potential at contaminated locations.
 Development of sustainable ways to eliminate pollutants from the environment.
 Employ a combination of microbiological and technical methods.

 - About TZW

 We specialise in microbiological environmental aspects to improve water quality and use biological decomposition process to purify water and keep it clean.
-Natural and stimulated biological decomposition processes in the subsoil can contribute significantly to the cost-effective, environmentally friendly and sustainable elimination of these substances.
+Natural and stimulated biological degradation processes in the subsurface can contribute significantly to the cost-effective, environmentally friendly and sustainable elimination of these substances.

 In the event of contamination, TZW develops concepts and feasibility studies to clean up the affected resources.
 We use environmental biotechnology lab and microbiology and molecular biology detection methods when assessing the hazards of their biodegradability and ecotoxicity.